Gum Protection From Our Dentists in Brandywine, Hockessin, Middletown, Newark, Wilmington, & Millsboro, DE

 The main culprit of periodontal disease is plaque – the sticky, colorless film that is constantly forming over your teeth.
 Bacteria feed on plaque and produce toxic byproducts that erode your gums.
 The following factors accelerate this:

 Smoking and tobacco use – including chewing tobacco and snuff

 Other systematic diseases

 What Are Telling Signs Of Periodontal Disease?

 Symptoms affect each individual differently.
-If you notice any of the following symptoms, whether developing slowly over time or appearing rapidly, contact your family dentist in Brandywine, Middletown or Hockessin, DE immediately.
+If you notice any of the following symptoms, whether developing slowly over time or appearing rapidly, contact your family dentist in Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro, DE immediately.

 How We Treat Periodontal Disease & Help You Prevent It

 The good news about periodontal disease is that if treated early, it is manageable and can be cured, often by non-invasive, non-surgical ways.
 It is our duty as general dentists, under mandate of the American Dental Association, to treat or refer all stages of recognized periodontal disease.
 Here is what to expect in terms of our examination, identification, prevention and treatment of periodontal disease: